-However, there is no restriction on scholars receiving awards from the Trust for further courses of study - e.g. the Trust may award a scholarship for MPhil study, and then may award a further scholarship for PhD study.
+There is no restriction on scholars receiving awards from the Trust for further courses of study - e.g. the Trust may award a scholarship for MPhil study, and then may award a further scholarship for PhD study.

 To be eligible for further awards, scholars must apply for a further course of study in the usual way via Postgraduate Admissions and be entered into the funding competition for consideration.
+There is no guarantee of continuation.